sammy4321/ai-digital-ad-agency/meta-insta-setup.md

 ## Step 4.
 Billing Setup

-- Ad Account Billing in Meta:
-- Although you can create and manage ad accounts and campaigns via the API, the billing setup (linking a client’s payment method) cannot be automated through the API.
+- Ad Account Billing in Meta : Although you can create and manage ad accounts and campaigns via the API, the billing setup (linking a client’s payment method) cannot be automated through the API.
 - Manual Action Required : Once a new ad account is created, you or the client must log into Facebook Ads Manager and configure the billing settings (adding credit card, bank details, or setting up invoicing).

 # Final Summary